-and have performed as a soloist with ensembles like the Vancouver Opera Company, Vancouver Bach Choir, Royal Winnipeg Ballet, West Coast Symphony, Laudate Singers, and for most of the colleges and universities in the Lower Mainland.
+I’m a composer and sound mixer living in Vancouver, BC.
+My musical background is a perfect compliment to my aims as a media composer and sound designer.
+Studying at Capilano University and UBC, I earned a Master of Music degree in Voice Performance and have performed as a soloist with ensembles like the Vancouver Opera Company, Vancouver Bach Choir, Royal Winnipeg Ballet, West Coast Symphony, Laudate Singers, and for most of the colleges and universities in the Lower Mainland.

-While I take advantage of modern sample libraries to do scoring, I also integrate my recordings of actual players in actual spaces.
-This approach gives the music a much more human feel and treats the samples as more of a supportive device.
-I have recorded everything from a solo instrument or voice, to a mass choir and full orchestra with hundreds on stage.
-Of course, the usual fair of punk, rock, and jazz bands kept me busy early on, so I’m no stranger to those genres either!
+In my twenty-some years of working in audio, I have recorded everything from a solo instrument or voice, to a mass choir and full orchestra with hundreds on stage; Gamelon, Folk ensembles, Strings, Brass, Rock Band, Jazz Combos to Big Band, and ultra high-res Piano.
 Being a musician first, I am very sensitive to the needs of the performers and artistic directors with whom I work, and have an ear for nuance, while keeping the main goal of the day in mind.